Saudi-led intervention in the Yemeni civil war: Reports of war crimes

 According to a report released in December 2022 by the Largest Dutch and Yemeni humanitarian organizations, PAX and Mwatana, the Houthis and the Saudi/UAE-led coalition have used explosive weapons in densely populated areas "extensively" throughout the duration of the Yemen conflict.
 In the report it is said that Mwatana had independently documented 1,044 coalition airstrikes that caused 7,591 civilian casualties, and 805 ground-launched attacks perpetrated by both parties that resulted in 2,636 civilian casualties by August 2022.
 The further accusation is made that the Saudi/UAE-led coalition's use of guided missiles against civilian targets is in breach of International humanitarian law, a claim evidenced through photos containing the remnants of 2 GBU-12 Paveway IIs supposedly in 2 family houses where 15 innocents are said to have died.
-The 3 instances discussed in that report are in addition to the 27 Mwatana had already provided in a report published 2 year prior with the University Network for Human Rights showing Precision-guided munition remnants present in alleged war crimes targeting 16 "civilian gatherings and structures," 5 "educational and health facilities," 5 "civilian businesses" and a "government cultural center" where "at least 203" civilians died is claimed to suggest "the Saudi/UAE-led Coalition airstrikes ... violate IHL’s requirements of distinction and proportionality."
+The 3 instances discussed in that report are in addition to the 27 Mwatana had already provided in a report published 2 year prior with the University Network for Human Rights showing Precision-guided munition remnants present in alleged war crimes targeting 16 "civilian gatherings and structures," 5 "educational and health facilities," 5 "civilian businesses" and a "government cultural center" where "at least 203" civilians died is claimed to suggest "the Saudi/UAE-led Coalition airstrikes ... violate IHL's requirements of distinction and proportionality."

 On August 21, 2023, The Washington Post reported that Saudi security forces killed hundreds of Ethiopian migrants and asylum seekers attempting to cross the country's border with Yemen, according to Human Rights Watch.
 The Saudis allegedly shot at people at close range and fired explosive weapons at groups in the mountains, in what could amount to crimes against humanity.

 Attacks on facilities run by aid organizations

-Since the Saudi-led coalition began military operations against Ansar Allah on 26 March 2015, Saudi-led coalition airstrikes unlawfully struck hospitals and other facilities run by aid organizations, according to Human Rights Watch.
+Since the Saudi-led coalition began military operations against Houthi on 26 March 2015, Saudi-led coalition airstrikes unlawfully struck hospitals and other facilities run by aid organizations, according to Human Rights Watch.
 Médecins Sans Frontières (MSF) medical facilities in Yemen were attacked four times in three months.
-On 26 October 2015, HRW documented six Saudi-led airstrikes which bombed a MSF hospital in Haydan district (Sa'dah Governorate), wounding two patients.
+On 26 October 2015, HRW documented six Saudi-led airstrikes which bombed a MSF hospital in Haydan district (Saada Governorate), wounding two patients.
 MSF's director of operations Raquel Ayora said: "The way war is being waged in Yemen is causing enormous suffering and shows that the warring parties do not recognise or respect the protected status of hospitals and medical facilities.
 We witness the devastating consequences of this on people trapped in conflict zones on a daily basis.
 Nothing has been spared—not even hospitals, even though medical facilities are explicitly protected by international humanitarian law."